 - Go to > Support Tools > Health Check to check your license validity, application server, database setup and more.

 - Before you upgrade, we strongly recommend that you back up your installation directory, home directory and database.

-- If your version of Confluence is earlier than 7.2, read the for all releases between your version and the latest version.
+- If your version of Confluence is earlier than 7.2, read the release notes and upgrade guides for all releases between your version and the latest version.

 - Download the latest version of Confluence.